Measurement-and Feedback-Driven Non-Equilibrium Phase Transitions on a Quantum Processor

 In Fig.~\ref{fig3}, we plot the average total particle number $N(t)$ in the two phases as well as at the transition point.
 For \(p = 0.10\), the total number of active sites \(N(t)\) initially increases and then saturates to a steady value, characteristic of the active phase.
 For \(p = 0.45\), the particle number remains approximately constant for a short period before decaying towards zero, with a small residual density (\(\sim 0.1\)) persisting due to experimental imperfections.
-Interestingly, at the critical point the total particle number exhibits an algebraic growth in time: $N(t)\sim t^{\Theta}$, with the fitted exponent $\Theta \approx 0.31$.
+Interestingly, at the critical point the total particle number exhibits an algebraic growth in time: $N(t)\sim t^{\Theta}$, with an exponent $\Theta = 0.31$.

 The experimental data are consistent with numerical simulations of the same circuits executed experimentally.
-Remarkably, the exponent $\Theta$ is also in excellent agreement with that in DP~\cite{henkel2008non}, further suggesting that the transition we observed experimentally belongs to the DP universality class.
+Remarkably, the exponent $\Theta$ is also in excellent agreement with that in DP~\cite{henkel2008non, SM}, further suggesting that the transition we observed experimentally belongs to the DP universality class.

 To further corroborate the nature of this absorbing-state transition, we perform a complementary set of experiments with a different choice of initial state where all sites are occupied $|\psi_0\rangle = |11\ldots 1\rangle$, from which we also extract another critical exponent.
 As shown in Fig.~\ref{fig3}b, in the active regime (\(p=0.10\)) the particle density remains essentially constant throughout the evolution, characteristic of a sustained active phase.
 In the absorbing regime (\(p=0.45\)), the number of active sites rapidly decays toward zero, with a small residual density persisting due to experimental imperfections.
-Near the critical point (\(p_c^{\rm abs} = 0.35\)), the particle density decays algebraically in time as \(n(t) \sim t^{\alpha}\), with an exponent \(\alpha \approx -0.16\).
-This critical exponent also shows excellent agreement with predictions from one-dimensional DP universality class~\cite{henkel2008non}.
+Near the critical point (\(p_c^{\rm abs} = 0.35\)), the particle number decays algebraically in time as \(N(t) \sim t^{\alpha}\), with an exponent \(\alpha = -0.16\).
+This critical exponent also shows excellent agreement with predictions from the one-dimensional DP universality class~\cite{henkel2008non, SM}.
 Taken together, our experimental observations, supported by numerical simulations, clearly demonstrate a measurement- and feedback-driven absorbing-state transition in our quantum device, belonging to the DP universality class.